 and in respect of a prescription prescribing a poison included in Schedule 8 issued under the National Health Act 1953 or the Repatriation Act 1920 of the Commonwealth a copy of such a prescription is deemed to be a prescription for the purposes of this regulation.

-(3a) For the purposes of subregulation (3)(a)(iii), the dispenser shall orally ask the prescriber whose name appears on the prescription to verify that the prescriber issued the prescription, unless the dispenser is satisfied that the signature on the prescription is the signature of the prescriber on the basis that the dispenser is familiar with the signature of the prescriber and recognises the signature on the prescription as the prescriber’s signature.
+(3a) For the purposes of subregulation (3)(a)(iii), if the prescription is not issued electronically, the dispenser shall orally ask the prescriber whose name appears on the prescription to verify that the prescriber issued the prescription, unless the dispenser is satisfied that the signature on the prescription is the signature of the prescriber on the basis that the dispenser is familiar with the signature of the prescriber and recognises the signature on the prescription as the prescriber’s signature.

-(4) A person shall not dispense a drug of addiction under a prescription marked “cancelled” or that is more than 6 months old.
+(4) A person shall not dispense a drug of addiction under a prescription —

+(a) that is more than 6 months old; or

+(b) that —

+(i) in the case of a prescription that is not issued electronically — is marked “cancelled”; or

+(ii) in the case of a prescription that is issued electronically — is cancelled using the means provided by the approved electronic prescribing system.

-(5) A person shall not dispense a drug of addiction under a prescription which is illegible or defaced or which appears to be for the purpose of enabling some unauthorised person to obtain a drug of addiction, or which does not appear to be genuine.
+(5) A person shall not dispense a drug of addiction under a prescription which is illegible or defaced or which appears to have been altered or to be for the purpose of enabling some unauthorised person to obtain a drug of addiction, or which does not appear to be genuine.

-(6) A pharmaceutical chemist shall retain possession of any prescription prescribing a drug of addiction presented to him for dispensing and which he suspects of being false in any particular and hold the prescription for such reasonable period as will enable him to satisfy himself as to its genuineness and make enquiries concerning the bona fides of the person by whom it is presented or the identity of the individual by whom such prescription purports to have been written.
+(6) If a pharmaceutical chemist is presented with or accesses a prescription which he or she suspects of being false in any particular he or she shall —

+(a) in the case of a prescription that is not issued electronically — retain possession of the prescription for such reasonable period of time as will enable him or her to satisfy the requirements of paragraph (b); and

+(b) in any case — make enquiries concerning the genuineness of the prescription, the identity of the person who issued it and the bona fides of the person wishing to have the drug dispensed under it.

-(6a) When a pharmaceutical chemist to whom a prescription is submitted for dispensing a drug of addiction is satisfied that the prescription is not in accordance with the requirements of the Act or regulations, he shall cancel it and endorse upon its face in ink in his own handwriting the date and his usual signature, together with the address of the dispensary either stamped or written and forward it to the CEO and inform the CEO of the relevant circumstances and the reasons for his refusal to dispense the drug of addiction under the prescription.
+(6a) When a pharmaceutical chemist to whom a prescription is submitted for dispensing a drug of addiction is satisfied that the prescription is not in accordance with the requirements of the Act or regulations, he or she shall —

+(a) in the case of a prescription that is not issued electronically —

+(i) mark on the prescription “cancelled”, the address of the dispensary and, in his or her own handwriting, the date and his or her usual signature; and

+(ii) forward the prescription to the CEO; and

+(iii) inform the CEO of the relevant circumstances and the reasons for his or her refusal to dispense the drug of addiction under the prescription;

+and

+(b) in the case of a prescription that is issued electronically —

+(i) cancel the prescription using the means provided by the approved electronic prescribing system; and

+(ii) inform the CEO that the prescription has been cancelled, and of the reasons for his or her refusal to dispense the drug of addiction under the prescription.

-(7) The dispenser of a drug of addiction may transfer a prescription into the safe custody of another person if the transfer is approved by the CEO under subregulation (7a).
+(7) The dispenser of a drug of addiction may transfer a prescription that is not issued electronically into the safe custody of another person if the transfer is approved by the CEO under subregulation (7a).

 (7a) The CEO may, on the oral application of the dispenser, give approval for the dispenser to transfer the prescription to another person by whom the drug can be dispensed in accordance with these regulations.